Cascading Failures in Interdependent Systems: Impact of Degree Variability and Dependence: Multi-type Branching Process for Modeling the Spread of Failures

 \section{Multi-type Branching Process for Modeling the Spread of Failures}

-We approximate the propagation of failures throughout the system, using a multi-type branching process: when a type $i$ agent ($i \in \cS^+$) fails, it produces children of various types in accordance with the children distribution described in the previous section, {\em independently of other infected agents in the system}.
+We approximate the propagation of failures, using a multi-type branching process: when a type $i$ agent ($i \in \cS^+$) fails, it produces children of various types in accordance with the children distribution described in the previous section, {\em independently of other infected agents in the system}.